Financial Planning For The New Parent

 Most parents know they need to save for their child's college education, but few seem to realize how much college will cost.
 Education costs have been rising much faster than inflation, and if you've been out of school for a few years, you might be shocked by the costs.
 To make matters worse, and more expensive, many universities are receiving fewer public dollars, and getting a larger portion of their income from tuition, thus passing the cost on to students.

-All told, experts expect four years of public school to cost around $250,000 by 2030.
-It could be even higher.
-While it's difficult to imagine saving that much money, don't give up or neglect to even try.
-First, think of college costs as a pie that's been split into thirds.
+Try this: Think of college costs as a pie that's been split into thirds.
 The first third will be paid for by your loans and awards your child earns.
 You'll pay for the second third using the income you earn at the time.
 Only one-third needs to come from a college savings fund.
-Granted, one-third of $250,000 is $83,333.34, and that's a lot of money.
-Take a deep breath, because you have decades to save it, and you have a secret weapon: compound interest, which Einstein called the most powerful force in the universe.
+It's a lot of money, but take a deep breath, because you have decades to save it, and you have a secret weapon: compound interest, which Einstein called the most powerful force in the universe.

 Focus on what you can control.